 1. Decide whether to forgive the cheating partner

 Everyone has been a victim of a trust-breaking event in their life.
 You may have heard that forgiveness is the key to healing.

 But, is forgiving the person you’re cheating on the right thing to do?
 Or is there a healthier way of solving the issue, like breaking off for good if the offending partner is a narcissist or gaslighter?

 For some, it’s a one-off stray.
 You know they will work hard to revive the relationship.
 So it’s easier to extend an amnesty.

 Some are serial cheaters.
 Forgiving them and inviting them back into your life changes nothing.
-They would cheat again, only this time, they will be more careful.
+They would cheat again, only this time, they would be more careful.

 Sometimes people break off after a partner cheats but choose to stay friends.
-Then after years of staying connected, they might decide to re-partner again.
-So, from choosing not to forgive, they finally forgive.
+Then, after years of staying connected, they might decide to re-partner again.
+So, after deciding not to forgive, they finally forgive.